walder/Skynet-IADS/README.md

 # FAQ

 ## What air defence units shall I add to the Skynet IADS?
-In theory you can add all the types that are listed in the [sam-types-db.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-source/sam-types-db.lua) file.
+In theory you can add all the types that are listed in the [skynet-iads-supported-types.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-source/skynet-iads-supported-types.lua) file.
-Types without a radar (some AAA, Manpads) won't really benefit from the IADS.
+Very short range units (like the Shilka AAA) won't really benefit from the IADS apart from reacting to HARMs.
 These are better just placed in a mission and handeled by the default AI of DCS.
-This is due to the short range of their weapons.
+This is due to the short range of their radars.
 By the time the IADS wakes them up, the contact has likely passed their engagement range.
 The strength of the Skynet IADS lies with handling long range systems that operate by radar.

 ## How do I set up a point defence?